 So, what is gas plant beyond a bit of an old wives tale?
 Growing gas plants (Dictamnus albus) reach a height of about 4 feet (1 m.) tall with quite woody stems at the base.
 In the early summer, June and July, Dictamnus gas plant blooms with long, spikes of white flowers set off by glossy green leaves.
 Once the flowers have faded, spectacular seedpods remain that are commonly used in dried floral arrangements.

 Dictamnus Planting Guide Information

-The Dictamnus planting guide advises us that gas plant is hardy in USDA plant hardiness zones 3-8.
-Growing gas plants thrive in full sun in well drained soil with a high organic matter.
-That said, gas plant is fairly tolerant of poor soils and even partial sun.
+The Dictamnus planting guide advises us that the gas plant is hardy in USDA plant hardiness zones 3-8.
+Growing gas plants thrive in full sun in well-drained soil with a high organic matter.
+That said, the gas plant is fairly tolerant of poor soils and even partial sun.

 Start gas plants from seeds sown outdoors in the fall and allowed to stratify through the winter months.